php-ru/symfony-docs-ru/form/form_themes.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is recommended when creating form themes that are used in your entire app
-or even reused in different Symfony apps.
+or even reused in different Symfony applications.
 You only need to create a Twig
 template somewhere and follow the :ref:`form fragment naming <form-fragment-naming>`
 rules to know which Twig blocks to define.